education.vic.gov.au

 • equivalent of SSG minutes from another setting

-• documents containing information related to the student’s learning and development, such as the transition learning and development statementExternal Link for students transitioning from early childhood to school or an early ABLES learning report.
+• documents containing information related to the student’s learning and development, such as the transition learning and development statementExternal Link for students transitioning from early childhood to school or an early ABLES learning report for the student in their new learning context.
+This evidence may be provided ahead of or during the meeting.

 Note, the profile works best when it is completed in the learning context that the student requires adjustments for.
 A profile completed for a student when they are in preschool, another school, or home setting may not accurately capture the student’s needs in the school they are transitioning to, as the new school environment will differ from that of the previous setting.